Periodontics Clinic

 We aim to prevent tooth loss and improve overall oral health.

 Gum disease is a serious dental condition in which the gums become swollen, inflamed and infected.
-If left untreated, this condition can cause damage to the gums, bones and tissues supporting the teeth, which may lead to tooth loss.
+If left untreated, this condition can cause damage to the gums, bones and tissues that support the teeth, which may lead to tooth loss.

 What to expect

-Before your first appointment, we may ask you to complete a patient health questionnaire to help us understand your medical history and needs.
+Before your first appointment, you may be asked to complete a patient health questionnaire to help us understand your medical history and needs.
 Please bring your completed questionnaire with you to your first appointment.

-We will then work with you to decide on a care plan that is specific to your care needs.
-Your treatment plan may include any of the following:
+We will then work with you to decide on a care plan specific to your care needs.
+Your treatment plan may include:

-• Scaling and root planning (smoothing out the surface of the dental roots)
+• Scaling and root planing (smoothing the surface of the tooth roots)

-• Flap surgery, in which sections of gum are peeled back for cleaning
+• Flap surgery, where sections of gum are peeled back for cleaning

-• Soft-tissue bone grafts, in which damaged tissue or bone is replaced with a small amount from your body or from a donor
+• Soft-tissue bone grafts, where damaged tissue or bone is replaced with a small amount from your body or from a donor

-If you have experienced tooth loss, we may refer you to our Oral and Maxillofacial Surgery Clinic for a dental implant (tooth replacement surgery).
+If you have lost a tooth or teeth, you may be referred to our Oral and Maxillofacial Surgery Clinic for a dental implant (tooth replacement surgery).

-Please be aware that most dental treatments are not covered by OHIP and you will be required to pay for your dental care.
+Please be aware that OHIP does not cover most dental treatments, and you will be required to pay for your dental care.
 See our dentistry fees for more information.

 What to bring